Fritz-kola: History

 Two students from Hamburg, Lorenz Hampl and Mirco Wiegert, started selling Fritz-kola in 2003.
 They had a brewery help them develop a cola recipe, choosing to use less sugar and more caffeine (25mg of caffeine per 100ml) than Coke or Pepsi, and adding lemon flavour.
 They polled people outside a shopping centre to choose the company name.
 To save money, they used black and white labels and a photoshopped version of pictures of their heads as a logo; they sold the first crates to bars on a returnable basis, and did not establish an office for three years.

 Hampl left the business in 2016.
 As of August 2020, Wiegert heads the company and owns two-thirds of it.
 The company employs 280 people.
-Five bottling plants produce the cola, which is sold in a number of European countries; in 2019 its 330ml bottles outsold all brands except Coke, and its other major markets are the Netherlands, Poland, Belgium, and Austria.
+Five bottling plants produce the cola, which is sold in a number of European countries.
+In 2019, its 330ml bottles outsold all brands except Coke.
+Outside of Germany, Fritz-kola's other major markets are the Netherlands, Poland, Belgium, and Austria.
 Sales in 2015 were €7.4 million.

 Varieties

-Through the years Fritz-kola has offered many variants of its cola as well as different kinds of soft drinks, including:
+Through the years Fritz-kola has offered many variants of its cola as well as different kinds of soft drinks.
+These include: